owen-hu/back-end-coding-task/README.md

 I started this one first, as a way of ensuring that:
 - On completion of Task 1 I would have an architecture that had good separation of business logic from data handling
 - Ensure that I was (mostly) respecting the Single Responsibility principle.
-- That I could write tests that were not too complex or brittle, and relied only on what the expected functionality of each class was, not how it was implemented.
+- That I could write tests that were not too complex or brittle, and rely only on what the expected functionality of each class was, not how it was implemented.

 To that end: